skycoin/viscript/notes/im_bits.md

-do we have library for task to get user input and printf to terminal and maintaning a back buffer and scroll in terminal etc.
+do we have library for task to get user input and printf to terminal and maintaining a back buffer and scroll in terminal etc.

+what about a meshnet process
+have list of task types which is a process interface implementation then do task implementation for meshnet CLI

+how would we share printf library implementation between different task implementations?

+task type.  we do not have text labels for task type yet and probably only have one task type or task interface implementation.  right now. we should have a task type id and a text label for each task interface implementation